 Yet we’re here to talk about how you can keep cats from scratching up leather furniture, so you must already have a leather sofa or seat you’re trying to protect from kitty claws.
 Meaning you already know your cat is the type of furry who’s keen on clawing up the leathery stuff.
 There are actually a number of felines who like to take their claws to leather, so if it brings you any comfort, know you’re not alone.

 Before getting into the rest of this article, I’m going to speed through a discussion of declawing and nail caps.
 Declawing, I don’t think is ethical, and thus I don’t think it should ever be considered an option for keeping cats from scratching leather.
-Nail caps like Soft Claws, since they’re not permanent, damaging to feline anatomy, and don’t appear to change cat scratching behaviour, are in my opinion ethically fine, yet I still believe they can be incredibly dangerous.
+Nail caps like Soft Claws, since they’re not permanent, damaging to feline anatomy, and don’t appear to change cat scratching behaviour (which is extremely beneficial for many reasons to feline health & well being), are in my opinion ethically fine, yet I still believe they can be incredibly dangerous.

 Some cats end up removing nail caps and swallowing them, which can be a choking hazard or cause pets to need surgery.
 Infrequently, vets have reported seeing caps grow into toes.
 Assuming neither happens to your cat, I still personally think they’re pretty dangerous.
 Why?
 Imagine your indoor cat accidentally wanders outdoors.
 Freshly put on nail caps means huge trouble – there’s no way for your cat to defend him/herself from other cats, dogs, raccoons, basically anything that may attack it.
 Your cat can’t climb easily to run away, and without use of his or her sharp nails, hunting to eat will also be practically impossible.
 What this means is that your cat’s ability survive long enough for you to find him or her is severely limited if you opt to use nail caps.